Jupala primary school

 Justus and Midius' story

-In the heart of Katagiramizi village a name that means “dry village”lives Begumanya Justus, a 43-year-old father of five, and his wife Kyampiere Midius, aged 39.
+In the heart of Katagiramizi village a name that means “dry village” lives Begumanya Justus, a 43-year-old father of five, and his wife Kyampiere Midius, aged 39.
 For years, life in their home followed a familiar pattern.
 Each day began with fetching water from a swamp 3km away and ended in a house where poor sanitation was an everyday struggle.
 Their old, crumbling latrine with no door, no privacy; just a ramshackle.
 Their children often fell sick with diarrhea and stomach infections, and most of their meagre income went towards buying medicine instead of food or school fees.
-With time, they got familiar with this situation, to the extent that it simply became part of the family’s “normal” life.
+With time, they got familiar with this situation to the extent that it simply became part of the family’s “normal” life.

 Everything changed when Africa Water Solutions came to their village, to implement a sanitation and hygiene improvement program.
 Justus and Midius attended a triggering session which opened their eyes.
 For the first time, they realized that poor sanitation was not only uncomfortable, but it was also dangerous and undignified.
 They felt ashamed but also determined to change.